 Don’t know your PPC from your SEO?
-Step this way for an absolute beginner’s guide to buying your first online ads.
+Discover our guide to online advertising for small businesses.

-Online advertising is a pretty sophisticated business these days, and if you’re a new start-up you might be feeling overwhelmed by all the varieties of ads available.
-Here’s a run-down of some common types of online advertising, what they can do for you, and how to get started using them.
+Online advertising is a pretty sophisticated business these days, and if you’re a new startup you might be feeling overwhelmed by all the varieties of ads available.
+From PPC to social media ads, here’s a run-down of some common types of online advertising for small businesses, what they can do for you, and how to get started using them.

 Online advertising in its simplest form.
 Also known as banner ads, they can appear in various places, such as along the side (skyscraper ads), across the top (leaderboards) or tucked into small spaces within a page (button ads).